-A 10-year mortgage is less common than other kinds of mortgages, but it has some unique advantages.
-Though your monthly payments will be higher than other mortgage types, the rates are slightly lower than conventional 30-year mortgage rates.
-Here's everything you need to know about a 10-year mortgage, how it works and how to find the lowestpossible.
+A 10-year mortgage is less common than other types of mortgages, but it has some unique advantages.
+Though your monthly mortgage payments will be quite high, the interest rates on 10-year mortgages are usually lower than what you can get on a 30-year mortgage.

 What is a 10-year mortgage?

-Ten-year mortgages work exactly the same way as other kinds of mortgages, but instead of repaying your mortgage in 15 or 30 years, you’ll repay it in 10.
-This may make senseif you can afford a larger monthly payment, want to save big in interest payments and don’t want to pay off your mortgage over several decades.
-You apply and qualify for a 10-year mortgage the same way you do with other types of mortgages.
+A 10-year mortgage works exactly the same way as other kinds of mortgages, but instead of repaying your mortgage in 15 or 30 years, you’ll repay it in 10 years.
+This might make sense when buying a home if you can afford larger monthly payments, want to save big on interest payments and don’t want to spend decades carrying mortgage debt.

-While 10-year mortgages aren’t that popular, thewon't change whether you have a 10-or a 30-year mortgage.
-You should expect to pay all the same fees, including and origination fees.
+While 10-year mortgages aren’t that popular (90% of Americans opt for a 30-year fixed-rate mortgage), the homebuying process is the same whether you opt for a 10-year or 30-year mortgage.
+You should expect to pay the same fees, including closing costs and origination fees.

-It’s important to speak with multiple lenders and do your research before choosing one.
-Interviewing more than one lender will help you find the lowest rate and fees for your personal financial situation.
-The more lenders you gather information from, the better your chances of securing yourself a lower rate.
+It’s important to speak with multiple lenders and do your research before choosing a home loan.
+Interviewing more than one lender will help you find the lowest rate and fees for your situation.
+The more lenders you gather information from, the better your chances of securing a lower rate.

 10-year fixed-rate mortgage rate trends